xcat2/confluent-docs/docs/configureconfluent.md

 permalink: /documentation/configconfluent.html
 ---

+## When used in conjunction with xCAT

-If you wish to use xCAT to create the confluent configuration, see [Configuring confluent from xCAT]({{site.baseurl}}/documentation/configconfluent_xcat.html) The remainder of this document is more applicable to users working with confluent standalone.
+If you wish to use xCAT to create the confluent configuration, see [Configuring confluent from xCAT]({{site.baseurl}}/documentation/configconfluent_xcat.html) The remainder of this document is mostly applicable to users working with confluent standalone directly rather than using xCAT to configure.

+## Using Confluent without xCAT

 In confluent, configuration is organized as attributes on nodes.
 The attributes may be directly configured on a node or inherited from a group.